panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 ## 3. Immutable operations

 When I started using React, and later Redux, I was forced to write code that respects immutability.
-While having some difficulties at the start, later I saw its benefits: it's easier to grasp the data flow inside the application.
+While having some difficulties at the start, later I saw its benefits: it's easier to deal with unidirectional data flow.

 Immutability forbids mutating objects.
 Fortunately, destructuring helps you achieve some operations in an immutable manner easily.

-The destructuring in combination with `...` rest operator removes elements from the beginning of an array:
+The destructuring in combination with `...` [rest operator](/how-three-dots-changed-javascript/#42-array-destructure) removes elements from the beginning of an array:

 ```javascript{3}
 const numbers = [1, 2, 3];